 Introduction / History

-What are Their Beliefs?
+What Are Their Beliefs?

-The Paniya do not have many religious practices.
+The Paniyan do not have many religious practices.
 They tend to associate a spirit behind anything in their seen-world and include spirits of their dead for worship.
 Their main god is that of the forest, called kadubhagavathi, or kuli, which is neither male nor female.
 Its shrine is usually represented by one or more stones, placed under a tree.
 Their worship at this shrine is usually through offering boiled rice, half a coconut and a few coins.
 The Banyan tree is very significant in their unseen world as if they believe that spirits live on it.